nicholas-fedor/watchtower/docs/configuration/private-registries/index.md

 #### Example

-Example implementation for use with the [amazon-ecr-credential-helper](https://github.com/awslabs/amazon-ecr-credential-helper):
+Here is an example implementation for use with the [amazon-ecr-credential-helper](https://github.com/awslabs/amazon-ecr-credential-helper){target="_blank" rel="noopener noreferrer"}:

 Use the Dockerfile below to build the `amazon-ecr-credential-helper` image in a volume that may be mounted onto your Watchtower container.